C-PASS: Center-Fed Pinching Antenna System: Introduction

+Despite these advantages, existing studies have mainly considered end-fed PASSs~\cite{liu2025pinching,liu2025pinching2,yang2025pinching,shan2025secure,gan2025dual,lv2025pinching,ouyang2025array,wang_model}, where a terminal source excites all PAs through a single serial waveguide path.
+This ``Single-Input Multiple-Radiation'' topology yields a rank-one effective channel, limiting the degrees of freedom (DoF) to $1$ and forcing multi-user transmission or channel estimation to rely on time/frequency division.
+To overcome this rank deficiency, we propose a center-fed PASS (C-PASS) architecture that can \emph{double} the DoF of conventional PASS.
+C-PASS preserves the established PA radiation model and only changes the feeding framework from unidirectional serial excitation to bidirectional center-fed excitation.
+It can be implemented using T-junction waveguides~\cite{hong2018high,reichel2016broadband,li2015broadband}, where a tunable power splitter launches controllable bidirectional propagation from the waveguide center.
+However, the communication model and performance limits of this center-fed architecture remain unexplored.

-The main contributions are summarized as follows: i) We propose a novel architecture of the C-PASS, characterizing the controllable bidirectional signal transmission through tunable power splitters. ii) Based on the proposed architecture, we derive the DoF of the C-PASS and conventional end-fed PASS in \emph{Theorem 1}, theoretically validating that C-PASS achieves twice the DoF of conventional PASS. iii) We further investigate the power scaling laws for both architectures in \emph{Theorem 2}, revealing that while both achieve an array gain of $\mathcal{O}(\ln^2 N/N)$, C-PASS additionally offers a multiplexing gain of $\mathcal{O}(P_T \ln^4 N/N^2)$, where $2N$ is the number of all PAs and $P_T$ is the transmit power. iv) We present numerical results to validate the accuracy of the theoretical analyses presented in \emph{Theorems 1} and \emph{2}, and highlight the superiority of the proposed C-PASS over conventional PASS.
+The main contributions are summarized as follows: i) We propose the C-PASS architecture, which enables controllable bidirectional signal transmission through tunable power splitters. ii) We derive the DoF of C-PASS and conventional end-fed PASS in \emph{Theorem 1}, showing that C-PASS achieves twice the DoF of conventional PASS.
+The doubled DoF enables spatial multiplexing in a single waveguide, addressing the rank-deficiency bottleneck of conventional PASS. iii) We analyze the power scaling laws for both architectures in \emph{Theorem 2}, showing that while both achieve an array gain of $\mathcal{O}(\ln^2 N/N)$, C-PASS additionally offers a multiplexing gain of $\mathcal{O}(P_T \ln^4 N/N^2)$, where $2N$ is the number of all PAs and $P_T$ is the transmit power. iv) Numerical results validate the theoretical analyses in \emph{Theorems 1} and \emph{2} and demonstrate the superiority of C-PASS over conventional PASS.